How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 Sports psychology is a branch of psychology that focuses on how individuals are affected by playing sports as well as how to improve a person's mindset in order to excel at sport and exercise.

-Sport psychologists often work with several different types of athletes, from amateurs to professionals.
-Athletes might seek out these professionals on their own, or coaches might bring in sports psychologists for that extra edge in competition.
+Sport psychologists often work with a range of athletes, from amateurs to professionals.
+Athletes might seek out these professionals on their own, or coaches might bring in sports psychologists to gain an extra edge in competition.
 According to one study, the majority of Olympic athletes have used several different types of psychological treatments to reduce anxiety before performances.

 What Are the Three Major Topics in Sports Psychology?